 While wildfires are often the focus of the home insurance conversation in California, many communities are exposed to very high expected losses from multiple risk categories.
 As Figure 22 demonstrates, close to 80 percent of Californians live in an area exposed to very high expected losses from earthquakes.
-Roughly 13 percent live in an area that is additionally exposed to very high expected losses from earthquakes.
-Roughly 13 percent live in an area that is additionally exposed to very high expected losses from earthquakes.
-Roughly 13 percent live in an area that is additionally exposed to very high expected losses from earthquakes, wildfires, and floods.
-San Diego experienced multiple risks in 2024 with massive flooding143 (though just 8,128 households out of 1.15 million have flood insurance144), during the 6.4 magnitude 2022 Ferndale earthquake,145 and during the Big Sur landslides of winter and spring 2024.146
+Roughly 13 percent live in an area that is additionally exposed to very high expected losses from wildfire, and roughly 5 percent live in an area exposed to very high expected losses from earthquakes, wildfires, and floods.
+San Diego experienced multiple risks in 2024 with massive flooding143 (though just 8,128 households out of 1.15 million have flood insurance144), during the 6.4 magnitude 2022 Ferndale earthquake, 145 and during the Big Sur landslides of winter and spring 2024.146

 Figure 22.
 Proportion of California communities exposed to very high expected losses from multiple risk categories.
 Note: This figure illustrates the proportion of the total state population living in a census tract with a high expected loss rate for multiple risk categories, where "high" is any expected loss rate greater than the 90th percentile nationally.

-J. Brennan, and Jon E. Keeley, "Extent and Drivers of Vegetation Type Conversion in Southern California Chaparral," Ecosphere 10, no. 7 (July 2019), https://doi.org/10.1002/ecs2.279 6.
+J. Brennan, and Jon E. Keeley, "Extent and Drivers of Vegetation Type Conversion in Southern California Chaparral," Ecosphere 10, no. 7 (July 2019), https://doi.org/10.1002/ecs2.279